sarigu/sarigu.github.io/index.markdown

 Within the realm of public events, arrests represent a nuanced intersection of celebration and security.
 From minor infractions to more serious offenses, arrests at events underscore the challenges faced by law enforcement in balancing public order with the preservation of civil liberties.

 <iframe src="heatmap.html" width="100%" height="500px"></iframe>

-## A Glimpse Behind the Numbers: Real People, Real Impact

-Beyond the statistics, real lives are impacted by arrests and events in NYC.
-In this section, we share the stories of individuals whose lives have been forever changed by encounters with law enforcement at public gatherings.
-Through their voices, we gain a deeper understanding of the human toll behind the data points.

 ## Conclusion